Eomm/keepy-cli/README.md

           [--tags|-t <string 1> <string 2> <string n>]
           [--help|-h]
 ```
 This command adds one key to the keepy-store.json.
 If you set a file, all the keys will be added with the input tags.
+The file can be either .env (K=V) or a .json file.
+If you import from a JSON file the first-level keys will be the keys you have in the store at the end.
 If you set all the args `payload`, `env`, `file`, they will be evaluated in this order without overwriting.

 ### Restore